hardwario/bc-website/content/doc/projects/radio-soil-sensor.en.md

     {{% note "warning" %}}You must first [**switch the Core Module to the DFU mode**]({{< relref "/doc/firmware/toolchain-guide.en.md#switching-core-module-into-dfu-mode" >}}).{{% /note %}}

-    {{< note "info" "In case of assembled Button stack without batteris inserted, you can press and hold Button, then connect the USB cable into PC and release Button." />}}

     {{% core-module-2 %}}

     Write this command to the **Raspberry Pi** SSH command line.